 - Allow exhibitors to set up their own booths.
 This gives exhibitors the creativity to design their booths in a way that best represents their organization and gives them the ability to interact with attendees how they best deem fit.
 Additionally, exhibitors can add custom videos or imagery to their booth to enhance the visitor experience.

 - Use rewards to encourage attendees to visit the exhibit hall.
 Consider presenting a prize to the person who visited the most booths or participated the most during breakout sessions to increase engagement.

 - Allow exhibitor pages to remain active after the event.
 Allowing meeting attendees to visit exhibitors and their booths post-event gives visitors the chance to take a closer look at individual booths without being in a time squeeze between events.

 Ready for the power of virtual exhibit halls?

-We stand ready work with your team to embrace the virtual environment, increase effectiveness, and help you master this new skillset.
-Take the first step and call or chat with us to discuss the best steps for creating a best-in-class exhibit hall with lasting returns.
+We're ready to work with your team to create a virtual exhibit hall that is unique, engaging, and complements the other elements of your event programming.
+Take the first step and call or chat with us to discuss the best steps for creating a best-in-class virtual exhibit hall with lasting returns.